-For a senior, it is crucial to have several options of transportation since they’re probably unable to drive anymore.
+For a senior, it is crucial to have several transportation options since they’re probably unable to drive anymore.

-Seniors present different necessities due to aging, including regular visits to the doctor, weekend familiar reunions or some other interests such as religion, clubs, friend visiting, etc.
+Seniors present different necessities due to aging, including regular visits to the doctor, weekend familiar reunions, or other interests such as religion, clubs, friend visiting, etc.

-Regularly, they struggle because they’re feeling ashamed in asking for rides, when it should be a normalized and assigned service for this social group.
+Regularly, they struggle because they’re ashamed of asking for rides when it should be a normalized and assigned service for this social group.

-For occasional trips, it is normal asking a friend or family member if they can drive you, in other cases, offer to pay them when the trips are regular.
+For occasional trips, it is normal to ask a friend or family member if they can drive you.
+In other cases, offer to pay them when the trips are regular.

 Sometimes nonprofit organizations like Nutmeg Senior Rides, churches, and synagogues have volunteer drivers that will offer rides for a minimum amount or some others for free.
 And there are always taxis, although the drivers may not help older passengers on the door-to-door journey.